athn-nik/teach/README.md

 ## License
 This code is available for **non-commercial scientific research purposes** as defined in the [LICENSE file](LICENSE).
 By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
 Third-party datasets and software are subject to their respective licenses.

+## Acknowledgments
+We thank [Benjamin Pellkofer](https://is.mpg.de/person/bpellkofer) for his IT support.

 ## References
 Many part of this code were based on the official implementation of [TEMOS](https://github.com/Mathux/TEMOS).
 Here are some great resources we
 benefit:

 - SMPL models and layer is from [SMPL-X model](https://github.com/vchoutas/smplx).
+## Contact

+This code repository was implemented mainly by [Nikos Athanasiou](https://is.mpg.de/~nathanasiou) with the help of [Mathis Petrovich](https://mathis.petrovich.fr/).

+For commercial licensing (and all related questions for business applications), please contact ps-licensing@tue.mpg.de.